"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

-instead of Eq. (\ref{Dir.con}). }, implies for Higgs monopoles to have arbitrary electric charges $e$ associated with the topological number $n=0$ (and thus with magnetic charges ${\bf m}=0$).
-In the review \cite{Hooft} (and in other modern physical literature) such situation in a $SU(n)$ non-Abelian gauge theory (involving the spontaneous breakdown of the initial $SU(n)$ gauge symmetry down to its $U(1)^{n-1}$ subgroup) when gauge fields $A$ possess zero magnetic charges, that implies, in turn, arbitrary electric charges for Higgs modes $\Phi$ due to the Dirac quantization \cite{Dirac} of electric and magnetic charges, was referred to as the so-called \it Higgs phase \rm \footnote{Actually \cite{Hooft}, these electric charges are screened by the, in average, electrically neutral Higgs Bose condensate in the Higgs phase.
-The same is correct also for the Minkowskian Higgs model with vacuum BPS monopole solutions quantized by Dirac, where (it can be argued) BPS ansatzez \cite{Al.S.,BPS} play the role of electric form-factors, that can provide the neutrality of the appropriate Higgs Bose condensate.}.
-In the notion "the Higgs phase", one implies however (for instance, in Ref. \cite{Hooft}) that all the magnetic charges are confined by (narrow) Meissner flux tubes, similar to ones in a superconductor \cite{Landau52, Cheng}.
+The just discussed annihilation mechanism \cite{Al.S.} for (equal) magnetic charges in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir} can cause disappearing, in a definite time interval $\tau$, topologically nontrivial magnetic charges ${\bf m}\neq 0$.
+Let us suppose that this has occurred indeed.
+In this case, as it is well known, the Dirac quantization \cite{ Dirac, Ryder, Cheng} of magnetic and electric charges, taking the general look \cite{Hooft} \be e_1{\bf m}_2- e_2{\bf m}_1 = \frac{1}{2}n; \quad n\in {\bf Z}; \ee for two interacting (BPS, 't Hooft-Polyakov and so on) monopoles in a Minkowskian Higgs model, implies for Higgs monopoles to have arbitrary electric charges $e$ associated with the topological number $n=0$ (and thus with magnetic charges ${\bf m}=0$).
+In the review \cite{Hooft} (and in other modern physical literature) such situation in a $SU(n)$ non-Abelian gauge theory (involving the spontaneous breakdown of the initial $SU(n)$ gauge symmetry down to its $U(1)^{n-1}$ subgroup) when gauge fields $A$ possess zero magnetic charges, that implies arbitrary electric charges for Higgs modes $\Phi$ due to the Dirac quantization \cite{Dirac} of electric and magnetic charges, was referred to as the so-called \it Higgs phase\rm.
+In the notion "the Higgs phase", one implies (for instance, in Ref. \cite{Hooft}) however that all magnetic charges are confined by (infinitely narrow) Meissner flux tubes, similar to ones in a superconductor \cite{Landau52, Cheng}.
 In turn, this involves the linearly increasing "Mandelstam" potential $O(Kr)$ (with $K$ being the string tension) between YM monopole and antimonopole.
 As to Higgs vacuum BPS monopole solutions, they carry free electric charges in the Higgs phase \cite{Hooft}.
 Herewith in the concrete case of the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac, the topologically trivial Higgs BPS monopole modes contribute to the "electric" energy (\ref{rot}) \cite{David2} of the appropriate BPS monopole vacuum, induced by its topological rotations.